Bill Berry: On-stage collapse and leaving R.E.M. (1995–1997)

 On March 1, 1995, at the Patinoire Auditorium in Lausanne, Switzerland, Berry collapsed on stage during an R.E.M. show from a ruptured brain aneurysm.
 He recovered and rejoined the band, but left in October 1997, saying that he no longer had the drive or enjoyment level to be in the band, and that he wanted to not travel.
 He later explained on VH-1's Behind the Music: I didn't wake up one day and decide, "I just can't stand these guys anymore" or anything.
 I feel like I'm ready for a life change.
 I'm still young enough that I can do something else.
 I've been pounding the tubs since I was nine years old ...
 I'm ready to do something else.

 Acquiescing to Berry's wishes, R.E.M. announced that it would reluctantly continue as a three-piece outfit.
 They continued to tour with several accompanying musicians, including long-time sidemen Ken Stringfellow and Scott McCaughey and employed Joey Waronker and Bill Rieflin as live drummers over the next decade.

+In 2024, when asked if he regretted leaving the band, Berry said: "Of course I did.
+That was a weird time for me.
+And I made it weird for these guys too."
+He added that his aneurysm lowered his energy level.
+"I was Type A, hyperactive, until that.
+And I just didn’t have the drive I once did to do this.
+I didn't regret [leaving] at the time; I sort of regretted it a little later."